Undergraduate students with confirmed volunteer, unpaid or minimally paid* internships

 - Must be a degree-seeking undergraduate student

 Students of any year of study, from any UAF-affiliated campus, working toward an Occupational Endorsement, Certificate, Associate's Degree or Bachelor's Degree in any discipline are eligible to apply for internship funding.
-Graduated students are not eligible to apply.
+Middle College students, graduated undergraduate students and graduate students are not eligible to apply.

 - UAF Campuses Include: Bristol Bay, Chukchi, CTC, Troth Yeddha’, Interior Alaska, Kuskokwim, Northwest